 A lot of families have come back to us saying they enjoy the fact that Kutuki’s content is culturally grounded.
 Children are happy to see characters like them and to hear and see songs and stories involving parents, grandparents and the Indian family cosmos.
-Given this almost automatic connect that children and parents are feeling, We thought it would be interesting to look at the importance of culture for learning from both the cognitive and socio-emotional perspectives.
+Given this almost automatic connect that children and parents are feeling, We thought it would be interesting to look at the importance of culture in a kids learning app from both the cognitive and socio-emotional perspectives.

 When we are learning something new, we seek out what we already know and automatically make connections to what we have experienced.
 This makes our minds comfortable and able to take on new information and ideas.
 Knowing this simple sequence in which the minds works — from the familiar to the unfamiliar — educators ensure their students are comfortable with what they know and use this as a platform to introduce something new.
 The real world, culture and contexts that children actually experience are the seed from which all learning stems.